-Loach and Abbott aim to turn the tables on Brexiteers with World Transformed festival | LabourList
+Loach and Abbott aim to turn tables on UKIP with World Transformed festival | LabourList

-Loach and Abbott aim to turn the tables on Brexiteers with World Transformed festival
+Loach and Abbott aim to turn tables on UKIP with World Transformed festival

 Ken Loach and Diane Abbott are among the headline figures at a Brexit-themed cultural festival staged by Corbynista activists in an attempt to quell the rise of UKIP.